When I first switched-up from the

 the ambiguous Picasso lithograph,

 they stayed nailed in place.
-I

-re-packed Inanna to keep her safe,
+I re-packed Inanna to keep her

 and called my ghost a prude,